Brian J. Dooley: Ukraine

+On repeated trips to the eastern front he reported on the work of activists and joined local volunteers to evacuate civilians from frontline areas.

-Other Human Rights Issues: The UAE, Kenya, Guantanamo, Syria, and Hungary
+Other Human Rights Issues: Palestine, Lebanon, The UAE, Kenya, Guantanamo, Syria, Hungary and Britain

-In July 2019 he wrote an opinion piece for the Washington Post on how the United Arab Emirates (UAE) was escaping scrutiny for its abysmal human rights record.
+Between 2002 and 2010 he was part of Amnesty International teams producing research reports on Palestine, including in 2002 on human rights violations in Jenin and Nablus; on movements restrictions on the Palestinian people in 2003; in 2006 on house demolitions; and in 2009 on Israeli attacks on Gaza, including the use of white phosphorus.

+In 2006 he was part of an Amnesty International team in Lebanon during the Israeli-Hezbollah war documenting Israeli air strikes and other attacks on civilian infrastructure.

+In November and December 2024 he was in Lebanon researching and writing a report for the Gulf Centre for Human Rights on attacks on journalists during the 2023/2024 war.

 In 2015 he reported from the UAE on the suffocation of civil society there on the eve of UEA and other Gulf leaders arriving at Camp David for a summit meeting with President Obama.
 He authored a report on human rights in the UAE and articles on the summit.

+In July 2019 he wrote an opinion piece for the Washington Post on how the United Arab Emirates (UAE) was escaping scrutiny for its abysmal human rights record.

 In 2015 he also reported from Kenya on the country's efforts to counter violent extremism, and authored a report in advance of the visit of President Obama's visit to Kenya.

 In 2015 he observed the Guantanamo hearings of those accused of the September 11, 2001 hijackings, and wrote a series of pieces on the courtroom scenes.

 In 2016 he wrote a series of pieces in Foreign Affairs and elsewhere about the Syrian conflict and the role of civil society in the country's politics.